Can Dogs Eat Cherries?

 Here are some other fruits that are safe for your dog to eat:

 Just remember to always remove any pits, seeds, stems, leaves, and rinds from all fruit you give your dog.

 While we’re on the subject, here are a few other fruits you should avoid giving your pet:

-Don't EVER give your dog grapes.
-They're toxic regardless of the breed, age, or sex.
-They can lead to acute kidney failure and are never worth the risk.
+Don’t EVER give your dog grapes.
+They can be toxic to dogs, regardless of the breed, age, or sex.
+Grapes can lead to acute kidney failure and are never worth the risk.